Intelligent flight control system

 The Intelligent Flight Control System (IFCS) is a next-generation flight control system designed to provide increased safety for the crew and passengers of aircraft as well as to optimize the aircraft performance under normal conditions.
 The main benefit of this system is that it will allow a pilot to control an aircraft even under failure conditions that would normally cause it to crash.
-The IFCS is being developed under the direction of the NASA Dryden Flight Research Center with the collaboration of the NASA Ames Research Center, Boeing Phantom Works, the Institute for Scientific Research at West Virginia University, and the Georgia Institute of Technology.
+The IFCS is being developed under the direction of NASA's Dryden Flight Research Center with the collaboration of the NASA Ames Research Center, Boeing Phantom Works, the Institute for Scientific Research at West Virginia University, and the Georgia Institute of Technology.

 Objectives of IFCS

 The main purpose of the IFCS project is to create a system for use in civilian and military aircraft that is both adaptive and fault tolerant.
 This is accomplished through the use of upgrades to the flight control software that incorporate self-learning neural network technology.
 The goals of the IFCS neural network project are.